IFM-Tech-Connect-Bootcamp/Expense-Tracker-Project/docs/DOMAIN_IMPLEMENTATION.md

 ## Overview

 I have successfully implemented a complete, clean, DRY, and strictly typed domain layer for the User Management bounded context.
-The implementation follows Domain-Driven Design (DDD) principles and Clean Architecture patterns.
-Please use this as your guide to understand the domain layer.
+The implementation follows Domain-Driven Design (DDD) principles and Clean Architecture patterns. **This implementation uses synchronous operations throughout for improved team maintainability and simplified development patterns.** Please use this as your guide to understand the domain layer.
 Furthermore, each file contains explicit documentation to help you understand what is going on.
 All the best!

 ## 🏗️ Architecture & Structure